 Random test may also be done if management sees sign an employee is under the influence.
 If there is a change in work habits, personality or the overall demeanor of the employee seems different a drug test may be requested.

-What Type of Drug Testing Does The USPS Do?
+What Kind of Drug Test Does USPS Do?

-The USPS utilizes urine testing for their drug test process.
+USPS typically uses urine testing for their drug test process.

 The test will usually look for the following drugs: